-- The use of restraints is permitted during the course of the delivery of waiver services.
+- O The use of restraints is permitted during the course of the delivery of waiver services.
 Complete Items G-2-a-i and G-2-a-ii. - i.
 Safeguards Concerning the Use of Restraints.
-Specify the safeguards that the State has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii.
+Specify the safeguards that the state has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for overseeing the use of restraints and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency: appendix G: Participant Safeguards App of 3) pendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 b.
-Use of Res trictive Interventions.
-(Select one): O The S tate does not permit or prohibits the use of restrictive interventions by the State agency (or agencies) responsible for detecting the unauthorized use of restrictive interventions and his oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for overseeing the use of restraints and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency:

+Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of 3)

+b.
+Use of Restrictive Interventions.
+(Select one):

+O XThe state does not permit or prohibits the use of restrictive interventions

+Specify the state agency (or agencies) responsible for detecting the unauthorized use of restrictive interventions and how this oversight is conducted and its frequency: